Applying through Clearing

 The availability of courses changes rapidly in Clearing, so you need to keep an eye on the latest vacancies.

-We keep an up-to-date list of courses in Clearing.
-You can also see all Clearing vacancies on the UCAS website and on university websites.
+You can see all Clearing vacancies on the UCAS website and on university websites.

-Contacting a university during Clearing is like a job interview.
-You need to make sure you're comfortable and have all the information you need to hand so you can show yourself in your best light.
+When you contact a uni, you need to make sure you're comfortable and have all the information you need to hand so you can show yourself in your best light.

-Most universities need you to call them but you can contact some by email and social media too.
+Most universities need you to call them or fill in an online form but you can contact some by email and social media too.

 Getting an offer